amitkulkarni03/Amazon-Flipkart-Rating-Predictor/README.md

 # Amazon-Flipkart-Rating-Predictor
-Data analysis of previous reviews and stars to predict further ratings over Amazon and Flipkart e-commerce websites.
+Data analysis of previous reviews and stars to predict further ratings of products over Amazon and Flipkart e-commerce websites.